CobayaSampler/cobaya/docs/likelihoods.rst

 If your external likelihood needs the products of a **theory code**:

 1. In your function definition, define a *keyword* argument ``_theory`` with a default value stating the *needs* of your theory code, i.e. the argument that will be passed to the ``needs`` method of the theory code, to let it know what needs to be computed at every iteration.
-2. At runtime, the current theory code instance will be passed through that keyword, so you can use it to invoke the methods that return the necessary products.
+2. At runtime, the current provider for theory code functions will be passed through that keyword, so you can use it to invoke the methods that return the necessary products.

 For an application, check out :doc:`cosmo_external_likelihood`.